OfficeDev/office-js-docs-pr/docs/excel/custom-functions-naming.md

 - Both function `name` and `id` must start with a letter and have a minimum limit of three characters.

 Excel uses uppercase letters for built-in function names (such as `SUM`).
-Therefore, consider using uppercase letters for your custom function's `name` and `id` as a best practice.
+Use uppercase letters for your custom function's `name` and `id` as a best practice.

-A function's `name` shouldn't be named the same as:
+A function's `name` shouldn't be the same as:

 - Any cells between A1 to XFD1048576 or any cells between R1C1 to R1048576C16384.